Mallikarjun Kharge: Political career

 Kharge was first elected to the Lok Sabha in 2009 the general election from Gulbarga.
 This was his tenth consecutive election victory.

+Kharge alongside other state leaders persistently advocated for special status to address regional imbalances in the erstwhile Hyderabad-Karnataka region (now known as Kalyana Karnataka).
+He campaigned for a constitutional amendment to drive regional development and equitable opportunities however, the UPA 2 did not possess a two-third majority in Parliament therefore he along with then-Congress leader Sonia Gandhi personally lobbied leaders of various political parties to ensure the Ninety-eighth Amendment of the Constitution of India was passed unanimously in both the houses in 2012.
+The implementation of Article 371J resulted in creating the Kalyana Karnataka Development Board and securing up to 80% reservation in local education and government jobs for residents of the region's seven districts.

 In the 2014 general elections, Kharge was elected from Gulbarga, beating Revunaik Belamagih from the BJP with a margin of 13,404 votes.
 In June, he was appointed the Leader of the Congress party in the Lok Sabha.

 In the 2019 general elections, Kharge contested from the same parliamentary seat, however this time he lost to Umesh G. Jadhav from the BJP with a margin of 95,452 votes.

 On 12 June 2020 Kharge was elected (unopposed) to the Rajya Sabha from Karnataka, at the age of 78 years.
 On 12 February 2021, Kharge was appointed Leader of Opposition, Rajya Sabha.

 Kharge notably has been appointed an observer by the INC for multiple states in the past, including Assam in 2014, Punjab in 2021, and Rajasthan in 2022.
 He has been criticized for his alleged inability to resolve internal party issues in these three states and therefore causing the loss in Assam and Punjab, and public embarrassment in Rajasthan.

 He is known for his record of defeating all his opposition candidates in his lifetime career except one.
 In 2023, he received the Lifetime Achievement Award from Lokmat's Parliamentary Awards.

 President of the Indian National Congress

 On 1 October 2022, he filed nominations to contest the INC party presidential polls and won with 7897 votes.
 He was the first INC President not from the Gandhi family in 24 years.
 He was 61st person to hold the post and 98th president of the party.
-He was resigned as Leader of the Opposition in 1 October 2022 before nomination, but reinsisted in December 2022.
+He was resigned as Leader of the Opposition on 1 October 2022 before nomination, but reinsisted in December 2022.
 In the first 2 years of his presidency, the Congress formed governments in Himachal Pradesh in 2022, Telangana in 2023, and forming a coalition in Jharkhand in 2024, while losing power in Chhattisgarh and Rajasthan in 2023.
-The Congress opted out of Omar Abdullah’s government in Jammu Kashmir after it sought two ministries but was offered only one even though both parties contested election in alliance.
+The Congress opted out of Omar Abdullah's government in Jammu Kashmir after it sought two ministries but was offered only one even though both parties contested election in alliance.
 It had won just six of the 39 seats it contested in the state.